shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

 1. Perform a successful route search (User Story 3).
 2. Pan the map by dragging.
 3. Zoom in/out using the zoom controls.
-4. Clear the route (if a Clear action exists in the Route tab), or refresh the page before searching.

 **Expected Results:**

 * The route polyline is visible after successful search.
 * Zoom and pan work as expected.
-* When no route is loaded, the map shows only the basemap (and any enabled overlays like road types/blockages).
+* When no route is loaded, the map shows only the basemap (and any enabled overlays like road types/blockages) and an error message is displayed.

 <p>
   <img src="../frontend/public/images/us3_route_success.png" width="48%" />